Announcements and Press Releases

 Insect Science is Global: A Joint Statement From the International Entomological Community

-Annapolis, MD; July 30, 2025—With this statement of shared purpose and vision, the 24 undersigned organizations, who represent nearly 22,000 insect scientists from six continents across the world, commit to deepen our collaborative efforts to seek solutions to the world's challenges and support the global entomological community.
+Annapolis, MD; July 30, 2025—With this statement of shared purpose and vision, the 24 undersigned organizations, who represent over 28,000 insect scientists from six continents across the world, commit to deepen our collaborative efforts to seek solutions to the world's challenges and support the global entomological community.
 We urge government leaders to support insect science and we pledge to continue to advocate for global cooperation in insect science.

 ESA, CDC Expand Public Health Entomology Workforce Through 2025 Internships and Fellowships